 Can I submit my application after the priority deadline?

-Yes, applications received on or before the priority deadline will be reviewed first and given first priority.
-However a number of slots are reserved for applications received after the deadline, and applications received after the priority deadline will be reviewed once they are received.
+Yes.
+Applications received on or before the priority deadline will be reviewed first and given first priority.
+Applications received after the priority deadline will be reviewed and admitted on a space-available basis.